Frequently asked questions about health insurance coverage options in Nebraska

 Gov. Ricketts is also opposed to the ACA, and favors many of the reforms preferred by the GOP: tort reform, expanded HSAs, and tax credits to help purchase health insurance.
 He was opposed to Medicaid coverage expansion and had vowed to continue Gov. Heineman’s rejection of expanding the program, but voters circumvented the state legislature with a successful Medicaid expansion ballot initiative.
 Medicaid expansion took effect in Nebraska in October 2020.

 In 2018, voters in Nebraska approved a Medicaid expansion ballot initiative.
 The state then began the process of expanding Medicaid eligibility, with the specifics submitted to the federal government for review in late 2019.
 But Medicaid plan enrollment in Nebraska didn’t begin until August 2020, with coverage effective in October 2020 – nearly two years after voters approved the Medicaid expansion ballot initiative.

-The expansion of Medicaid will mean coverage for about 86,000 Nebraskans, and the federal government will pay 90 percent of the costs associated with Medicaid expansion.
+The expansion of Medicaid was expected to provide coverage for about 86,000 Nebraskans (roughly 55,000 had enrolled by the end of the first year that the program was in place).
+The federal government is paying 90% percent of the costs associated with Medicaid expansion.